Welcome to the trials list!

 Moderate burden on patient More information Started >3 years ago More information

-Sponsor: Sidney Kimmel Cancer Center at Thomas Jefferson University (other) Phase: NA Start date: Feb.
+Sponsor: Sidney Kimmel Cancer Center at Thomas Jefferson University (other) Phase: Other/unknown Start date: Feb.
 21, 2017

 HealthScout AI summary: Adults with non–small cell solid tumors (excluding SCLC/germ cell) and 1–10 brain metastases receive focal radiation via single-fraction SRS or hypofractionated SBRT (up to 3 fractions), selected by the treating team.
 The study focuses on neurocognitive outcomes, QoL, and intracranial control over 12 months; excludes leptomeningeal disease, recent brain surgery (<14 days), planned concurrent chemo with radiosurgery, and primary high-grade gliomas.